webix-hub/docs/data/desktop/slider.md

 The new title is set with the help of **define()** method while current value of derived with **getValue()**.
 Read more about
 [Changing Properties of Components](desktop/redefinition.md).

+@metadescr:  Slider is designed for setting a numeric value from a predefined range of values.
+It s done by dragging a marker to the left and to the right over the value line.
+Negative